jharwell/cosm/docs/config/swarm-manager.rst

 - ``dist_type`` - The distribution model for the blocks.
-When blocks are distributed to a new location in the arena and made available for robots to pickup (either initially or after a block is deposited in the nest), they are placed in the arena in one of the following ways:
+When blocks are distributed to a new location in the arena and made available for robots to pickup (either initially or after a block is deposited in a nest), they are placed in the arena in one of the following ways:

   - ``random``: Placed in a random location in the arena.